-- 80 per cent of all principals said they lacked necessary ongoing funds to support students who need extra help. - 73 per cent of all principals said they need additional funds for ICT equipment for students. - 63 per cent of all teachers said that student wellbeing has declined, with 36 per cent saying it has declined significantly. - 69 per cent of all teachers said student engagement has declined, 25 per cent saying it has declined significantly.
+- Eighty per cent of all principals said they lacked necessary ongoing funds to support students who need extra help. - Seventy-three per cent of all principals said they need additional funds for ICT equipment for students. - Sixty-three per cent of all teachers said that student well-being has declined, with 36 per cent saying it has declined significantly. - Sixty-nine per cent of all teachers said student engagement has declined, 25 per cent saying it has declined significantly.

-"These statistics demonstrate the urgent need for the Federal Government to fund public schools to at least 100 per cent of the Schooling Resource Standard (SRS), as the AEU has recommended in its pre-budget submission.
+"These statistics demonstrate the urgent need for the federal government to fund public schools to at least 100 per cent of the Schooling Resource Standard, as the AEU has recommended in its pre-budget submission," Ms Haythorpe said.